realtechsupport/cocktail/README.md

 <i>Details on how to collect data from the European Space Agency's Sentinel program, how to make use of tip and cue, and how to perform various band-math operations and image classification with SVM, RF and NN classifiers is described in the Install+Use .pdf document.</i>

 The collection directory contains some sample Sentinel2 data.
-Here are links to three high resolution 4-band PlanetLab images (geotif format, 300MB each):
+Here are links to three high resolution 8-band (2022) and 4-band PlanetLab images (geotif format, 500MB / 300MB each):

 [Central Bali, May 2022](https://filedn.com/lqzjnYhpY3yQ7BdfTulG1yY/FOSS4G_2023/area2_0803_2022_8bands.tif)
 <br>